 One of the great things is that the police are always your friend!
 Remember this.

 Even if you go on a wrong date, the police will not judge you and will always help you.
-LGBT issues are part of their training.
-So never feel shame or fear reporting an LGBT-related issue to the police.
+LGBTQ issues are part of their training.
+So never feel shame or fear reporting an LGBTQ-related issue to the police.